MISSION STATEMENT

 6. An advisory committee is essential for involvement in guiding and directing the implementation and evaluation of our nursing program.

-8. The student will possess the competencies required for licensure as a registered nurse or licensed practical nurse, and to provide safe, effective nursing care to individuals, families, or populations.
+8. The student will possess the competencies required for licensure as a registered nurse or licensed practical nurse, to provide safe, effective nursing care to individuals, families, or populations.